 • Sample protection.
 Certain products may require being placed on and/or covered by fiberglass filters.

 • Drying temperature.
 Too hot or not hot enough may skew results.

 • Drying profile.
-This relates to how heat is applied to the sample.
-Options include standard, auto, quick, … Read the rest
+This relates to how heat is applied to the … Read the rest

 Moisture content, as we have pointed out in many of our posts, is important for a variety of reasons, many of which have to do with quality control, product shelf life and fair pricing.
 Controlling moisture content can occur at several points along the processing line and usually involves the use of drying ovens, some of which are equipped with moisture sensing devices to reduce the percentage of moisture to target levels.
 Moisture levels are set by industry and trade associations, and by government agencies.
 It is up to manufacturers to verify moisture content.

 Picking up on our opening sentence, an example of moisture’s effect on quality is exemplified by products as basic as sugar, table salt and bagged cement.
 All three are hygroscopic – exhibiting a tendency to absorb moisture.
-A target moisture standard for sugar is 11.9%, salt 4.9% and cement 0.8%.
-We all know what happens when … Read the rest
+A target moisture standard for sugar is 11.9%, … Read the rest

 If you perform moisture analysis at more than one location in your facility you’ll soon see the value in the IL 50.001 halogen moisture analyzer now available from Tovatech.
 What makes it attractive is its portability – instead of buying multiple halogen moisture analyzers simply pack the IL 50.001 in its custom carrying case and take it to the test location.

 Moreover, you’ll find this 50 g capacity moisture balance easy to use because programming choices have been confined to the basics – a feature that has a side benefit in terms of attractive pricing.